noheat61/my_avatar_ai/Dockerize.md

 ```
 If you want to assign gpus, you just change `all` to `''device=#,#...''`.
 But this model will use only one gpu.

-And If you want to get result of this model, you have to mount `/app/avatar` and `/app/cartoon_image` local system.
+And If you want to get result of this model, you have to mount `/app/avatar` and `/app/cartoon_image` to local system.

 example)
 ```bash